Design and Control of a Midair-Reconfigurable Quadcopter using Unactuated Hinges: System model

 In this section we follow \cite{bucki2019design} in defining a model of the system and deriving the dynamics of the vehicle.
 The dynamics of the vehicle are then used in Section \ref{sec:contorl} to derive bounds on the control inputs such that the vehicle remains in the desired configuration.

 The vehicle consists of four rigid arms connected to a central body via unactuated rotary joints (i.e. hinges) which are limited to a range of motion of \SI{90}{\degree}.
-Unlike \cite{bucki2019design}, however, each hinge is positioned such that the vehicle is only \SI{180}{\degree} axis-symmetric rather than \SI{90}{\degree} axis-symmetric.
+Unlike \cite{bucki2019design}, each hinge is positioned such that the vehicle is only \SI{180}{\degree} axis-symmetric rather than \SI{90}{\degree} axis-symmetric (i.e. somewhat more like an ``H" than an ``X").
 Figure \ref{fig:sysModel} shows a top-down view of the vehicle, including the orientation of each of the hinges and arms.